digbmc/reactor-jct/nuclear-history.md

 - August 6th - The B-29 plane ‘Enola Gay’ drops *Little Boy* on Hiroshima.
 - August 9th - The B-29 plane ‘Bockscar’ drops *Fat Man* on Nagasaki because Kokura was obscured by clouds and smoke.
 - August 15th - Japan surrenders.
-- August 20th - A special committee is established to work on uranium under the State Defense Committee of the USSR.[^15]
+- August 20th - A special committee is established to work on uranium under the State Defense Committee of the USSR.[^14]
-- September 8th - The Manhattan Project survey group under General Thomas Farrell arrives in Hiroshima.
-- September 17th - The Manhattan Project survey group under Colonel Stafford Warren arrives in Nagasaki.
-- September 26th - The Manhattan Project survey group under Captain Hymer Friedell arrives in Hiroshima.
-- October 16th - Oppenheimer resigns as director of the Los Alamos Laboratory, and Norris Bradbury is promoted to the role.

 #### 1946
 - February - A Soviet spy ring in Canada is exposed by defector Igor Gouzenko, resulting in “atomic spy hysteria,” which pushed American Congressional discussions about postwar atomic regulation.
 - July 1st - The testing at Bikini Atoll in the Marshall Islands commenced with the test of the Able bomb as part of Operation Crossroads.
 - July 25th - The Baker bomb is tested at Bikini Atoll to determine the effects of a nuclear device underwater.
 Baker sank eight ships and permanently contaminated the rest.
 - August 1st - President Truman signs the *Atomic Energy Act of 1946* into law, ending the uncertainty regarding control of atomic research in the postwar United States, as well as creating the Atomic Energy Commission (AEC) to control nuclear energy development and explore peaceful uses of nuclear energy.
 - December 25th - The F-1 reactor achieves a self-sustaining chain reaction at the Kurchatov Institute in Russia.
-This is the first working nuclear reactor in the USSR and Europe.[^16]
+This is the first working nuclear reactor in the USSR and Europe.[^15]

 #### 1947
 - January 1st - The *Atomic Energy Act of 1946,* or the McMahon Act, takes effect.
 The Manhattan Project is turned over to the United States Atomic Energy Commission.